Chart Color Schemes

 Brabham - Henley Brook lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Brabham - Henley Brook's population is around 19,224 as of Nov 2025.
-This reflects an increase of 8,060 people since the 2021 Census, which reported a population of 11,164 people.
-The change is inferred from the estimated resident population of 15,852 from the ABS as of June 2024 and an additional 2,541 validated new addresses since the Census date.
-The population density ratio is 1,126 persons per square kilometer.
-Brabham - Henley Brook's growth rate of 72.2% since the 2021 census exceeded the national average of 8.9%.
-Population growth was primarily driven by interstate migration contributing approximately 69.9% of overall population gains.
+Brabham - Henley Brook's population was around 19,224 as of November 2025.
+This figure represents an increase of 8,060 people since the 2021 Census, which recorded a population of 11,164.
+The growth is inferred from ABS data showing an estimated resident population of 15,852 in June 2024 and an additional 2,541 validated new addresses since the Census date.
+This results in a population density of 1,126 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
+The area's growth rate of 72.2% since the 2021 census exceeded both national (8.9%) and state averages, positioning it as a growth leader in the region.
+Interstate migration contributed approximately 69.9% of overall population gains during recent periods, with natural growth and overseas migration also playing positive roles.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch uses ABS Greater Capital Region projections released in 2023 based on 2022 data.
-Population projections predict exceptional growth placing Brabham - Henley Brook in the top 10 percent of national statistical areas by 2041, with an expected increase of 9,183 persons, reflecting a total increase of 30.2% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Looking ahead, exceptional population growth is predicted for Brabham - Henley Brook over the period to 2041, with an expected increase of 9,183 persons, reflecting a total increase of 30.2% over the 17-year period based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population